-Abstract.
 We prove new upper bounds on the tolerable level of noise in a quantum circuit.
-Our circuits consist of unitary k-qubit gates each of whose input wires is subject to depolarizing noise of strength p, and arbitrary one-qubit gates that are essentially noise-free.
-We assume the output of the circuit is the result of measuring some designated qubit in the final state.
-Our main result is that for $p > 1 - \Theta(1/\sqrt{k})$, the output of any such circuit of large enough depth is essentially independent of its input, thereby making the circuit useless.
+We consider circuits consisting of unitary k-qubit gates each of whose input wires is subject to depolarizing noise of strength p, as well as arbitrary one-qubit gates that are essentially noise-free.
+We assume that the output of the circuit is the result of measuring some designated qubit in the final state.
+Our main result is that for $p>1-\Theta(1/\sqrt{k})$ , the output of any such circuit of large enough depth is essentially independent of its input, thereby making the circuit useless.
 For the important special case of k=2, our bound is p>35.7%.
-Moreover, if the only gate on more than one qubit is the CNOT, then our bound becomes 29.3%.
-These bounds on p are notably better than previous bounds, yet incomparable because of the somewhat different circuit model that we are using.
-Our main technique is a Pauli basis decomposition, which we believe should lead to further progress in deriving such bounds.
+Moreover, if the only allowed gate on more than one qubit is the two-qubit CNOT gate, then our bound becomes 29.3%.
+These bounds on p are notably better than previous bounds, yet are incomparable because of the somewhat different circuit model that we are using.
+Our main technique is the use of a Pauli basis decomposition, which we believe should lead to further progress in deriving such bounds.